matteocarnelos/microflow-rs/README.md

 the `update_layers` has to be called with the batch size used to actually update the layers.
 1. First the model should be first tested in training with incrementally more layers.
 2. At each layer the norm of the gradient of the backpropagation and the one for the weight update should be picked.
-3. As overflows can happen if this isn't the chosen norms are too high, first a run in debug mode on a few batches should be done,then one in release mode to properly assess the performance achieved with the chosen parameters and gather information on the percentage of satuated parameters and parameters that have actually been updated.
+3. As overflows can happen if this isn't the chosen norms are too high, first a run in debug mode on a few batches should be done, then one in release mode to properly assess the performance achieved with the chosen parameters and gather information on the percentage of saturated parameters and parameters that have actually been updated.
 4. This should be done at each layer, as the addition of new ones should not interfere with the later ones.

 ### Results using MicroFlow-ODT